 ECTS credits: 5

 Faculty: Faculty of Biosciences

 Teaching exam periods:

-Qualify the students to conduct, evaluate and discuss experiments and concepts in (animal nutrition) research related to feed digestion by microbial fermentation and emissions of methane, carbon dioxide and ammonia
+Qualify the students to conduct, evaluate and discuss experiments and concepts in (animal nutrition) research related to feed digestion by microbial fermentation and emissions of methane

-Preparation of the course: Self-study: oral presentation preparation and report writing (20 h).
-During the course: hands on experience in rumen content sampling and in vitro batch culture, GreenFeed system, student lectures, exercises, individual and group work (80 h).
-After the course: Paper writing and crossreading (50 h)
+Hands on experience in rumen content sampling and in vitro batch culture, GreenFeed system, self study, student lectures, exercises, individual and group work, paper writing (110 h).
+After the course: Paper writing continues and cross-reading (15 h)